kjhenner/puppet-quest-guide/README.md

-# Stay spry
+# Introduction

+Research shows that handling Puppet code witout proper warmups increases the risk of straining a digital hamstring.

+## Hone your Puppet skills

-Getting out on the field without doing proper warm-ups is a great way to strain a hamstring.
-Our of concern for your health, we've put together a series of Puppet warmups to prevent cognitive injury as you exercise your Puppet muscles throughout the conference.
+We've put together a series of exercises to help you keep your Puppet skills sharp throughout the conference.

 Continue on to the next page to get started!